limp-key/Fork/README.md

 # Fork
+Framework for PHP
+Many Configs and Many DataBases
-Framework for PHP  (Flexibility & Simplicity)
+(Flexibility & Simplicity)

 This is framework for PHP.
-Simply a framework.
+Simply a framework.<br>
 What would be the framework for configuring apache2 on a folder www

-if apache2 base configurate then look fork.apache.conf